 Beginning in 2014, Invisible Residue is an ongoing series of performances, recordings, images and workshops, all of which are aimed at reshaping our everyday experiences of infrared energy.
 Each work uses remote control handsets for common devices (such as TVs, video projectors, VCRs and so on) recasting them not as controllers but as producers and projectors of pulsing, digitally encoded infrared.

-Infrared remote controls are somewhat ubiquitous, but are becoming increasingly redundant as a range of other wireless technologies (such as Bluetooth) enter the marketplace.
-As a result all of the handsets used for Invisible Residue were either salvaged from piles of rubbish dumped in the street, or were leftover units donated by friends.
+Invisible Residue considers the curious status of remote controls as being a kind of technological residue, often still in our possession long after the device they came with has gone.
+These somewhat ubiquitous handsets are becoming increasingly redundant as a range of other wireless technologies (such as Bluetooth) enter the market.
+As a result, all of the remotes used have either been salvaged from piles of rubbish dumped in the street, or are leftover units donated by friends.

 Pulse Code (2020), infrared pulse code registered visible using flatbed scanner